Commander in Chief (novel): Plot

-Distraught about what happened to his girlfriend, Ryan returns to the US and goes on his investigation into Limonov; he finds out that he is in the British Virgin Islands to meet with Terry Walker, inventor of the world’s largest Bitcoin exchange, to propose moving eight billion dollars for his client (implied to be Volodin) in and out of Bitcoin with a large commission.
+Distraught about what happened to his girlfriend, Jack returns to the US and goes on his investigation into Limonov; he finds out that he is in the British Virgin Islands to meet with Terry Walker, inventor of the world’s largest Bitcoin exchange, to propose moving eight billion dollars for his client (implied to be Volodin) in and out of Bitcoin with a large commission.
 Campus operative John Clark is tasked with turning Walker, but finds out that Walker has been coerced into working with the Russians by kidnapping his wife and son, because he had turned down Limonov’s deal due to concern that the deal would draw too much attention to himself.
 Clark tries to save Walker’s family, but is ambushed by a group of men working for Kozlov, Limonov’s personal bodyguard.
 Clark was later rescued by Adara Sherman.
 Together, they rescue Walker and his family and capture Limonov, who later reveals Volodin’s frantic plan to move his assets.

-Against orders, Ryan tracks down Salvatore to Brussels, Belgium (at the Stanhope hotel by Thon Hotels).
+Against orders, Jack tracks down Salvatore to Brussels, Belgium (at the Stanhope hotel by Thon Hotels).
 Chavez and Caruso are redirected there to assist him.
 They find out that Salvatore is part of an eco-terrorist group that are preparing to attack a nearby oil and gas conference.
 They later dispatch the attackers, and find out that they are also responsible for the attack on the Independence.
 Meanwhile, a naval battle in the Baltic Sea results in victory for the U.S. and Polish navies over the Russian submarines, and the Russian advance into Lithuania is averted by the Swedish Air Force, who aid U.S. marines that are being pushed back by the Russian forces.

 His diabolical plan in shambles, Volodin is later assassinated by the silovik.
-Ryan gets suspended from The Campus for not reporting Salvatore sooner and for not following orders.
+Jack gets suspended from The Campus for not reporting Salvatore sooner and for not following orders.